renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 ### Kings, Warlords, Emperors and the Code

 Goblin society is ruled by Kings and Warlords.
-Kings control cities, towns and territories—the means for food, industry and trade.
+Kings control cities, towns and territories — the means for food, industry and trade.
 Warlords, in turn, control bands of Goblin fighters.
-Kings jostle amongst themselves, forming alliances and competing for power, but they also compete for the services of warlords; kings' arrangements with warlords are openly mercenary—there is little pretense of honor, loyalty or higher causes—and they can be extremely fragile.
+Kings jostle amongst themselves, forming alliances and competing for power, but they also compete for the services of warlords; kings' arrangements with warlords are openly mercenary — there is little pretense of honor, loyalty or higher causes — and they can be extremely fragile.

 Unsurprisingly, rule in Goblin society can be extremely unstable.